elf4j/elf4j-api/README.md

 ### Logger name

-To get an ELF4J `Logger` instance, the API user may supply a name or class to suggest the name of the logger when calling the `Logger#instance(...)` method.
-However, it is up to the SPI provider how, if at all, to use the user-supplied value to determine the logger name.
-E.g. if the API user ends up passing in `null` or using the no-arg `Logger#instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+To get an ELF4J `Logger` instance, the API user may supply a name or class to suggest the name of the logger when calling the `Logger#instance(...)` methods.
+However, it is up to the SPI provider how, if at all, to use the user-supplied value to determine the logger name. e.g. if the API user ends up passing in `null` or using the no-arg `Logger#instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.